Polygonalr/cvwo-backend/README.md

 * Write unit tests.
 I was short on time and did not learn how to write unit tests for Rails.

 * Docker deployment.

+* Implement Redis for caching.

+* Use .ENV for configurations instead.

 <!-- This README would normally document whatever steps are necessary to get the
 application up and running.